benx13/Wake_Vision_Challenge_Model_Centric_Track/README.md

 ## Overview

 This repository contains our submission focusing on model-centric improvements to enhance wake word detection performance on microcontrollers.
-The main idea behind the submission is to use a smaller custom model architecure based on mcunet-vvw0 with training improvments to achieve a better accuracy.
+The main idea behind the submission is to use a smaller custom model architecure based on mcunet architecture with training improvments to achieve a better accuracy.

 The submission includes: